Laundry myths and truths

 Myth #1: More detergent means cleaner clothes

-Excess detergent is not as easily broken down by the water in your machine, which will lead to build-up and residue on your clothes.
+Excess detergent isn't as easily broken down by the water in your washing machine, which will lead to build-up and residue on your clothes.
 And worse - it could even cause grime to redeposit on your clothes: the very opposite of cleaner clothes!
 Stick to the recommended dose, so that your clothes stay spick-and-span.

 Myth #2: Hot washes trump cold washes